netdata/netdata/packaging/installer/README.md

 **Privileges and `sudo`:** Do not use <code>sudo</code> with the above script.
 The script will ask to escalate privileges itself if needed.

-**Disable anonymous statistics**: We use [anonymous statistics](../../docs/anonymous-statistics.md) for quality assurance and usage statistics.
-These anonymous statistics help us make Netdata better!
+**Disable telemetry**: We use telemetry sent from Netdata agents for quality assurance and usage statistics.
+These [anonymous statistics](../../docs/anonymous-statistics.md) help us make Netdata better!
 By analyzing this data, we can better understand which features to develop further or identify issues with specific distributions or environments.

 To opt-out, pass the <code>--disable-telemetry</code> option to the kickstart command above: `bash <(curl -Ss